techpines/asset-rack/README.md

 However, if you are only using Grunt to manage your static assets, then you should consider upgrading to a badass static web framework like Asset Rack.

-__Why is this better than (Winter/Black)smith?__
+__Why is this better than Wintersmith(Blacksmith)?__

 Asset Rack is a static web framework, and at it's core there are only two abstractions, the `Asset` and `Rack` classes.
-Wintersmith is a high level frameworks that solves more specific problems.
+Wintersmith is a high level framework that solves a more specific problem.

-Wintersmith could consume Asset Rack as a dependency.
-If something more high-level fits your specific use case, then by all means that is probably a good fit.
-If you need more flexibilty and power, then I'm sure you can guess my opinion on that.
+Wintersmith could consume Asset Rack as a dependency, and if something more high-level fits your specific use case, then by all means that is probably a good fit.
+If you need more flexibilty and power, then go with Asset Rack.

 # License